The algebraic boundary of the sonc cone: The -Discriminant

 A Gr{\"o}bner basis computation yields the explicit representation

 The computations for the regular subdivision $\Lambda_2$ in the upper right corner of Figure~\ref{fig:SimplexExample} are similar, and yields the explicit representation

-The regular subdivision on the second row of Figure~\ref{fig:SimplexExample} do not yield codimension one pieces of the boundary of the sonc cone, as the points of $A$ not covered by the sonc-complex cannot appear in a sonc-decomposition by Corollary~\ref{cor:RegularSoncSupporIntersection}.
+The regular subdivision on the second row of Figure~\ref{fig:SimplexExample} do not yield codimension one pieces of the boundary of the sonc-cone, as the points of $A$ not covered by $\Gamma_f$ cannot appear in a sonc-decomposition by Corollary~\ref{cor:RegularSoncSupporIntersection}.

 Consider the regular subdivision $\Lambda_3$ in the left column of the third row of Figure~\ref{fig:SimplexExample}.
-The sonc-complex consists of the two one-dimensional circuits $\bc_2$ and $\bc_3$.
-The point $\al_3 = (1,1)$ is not contained in the sonc-complex.
+Here, $\Gamma_f$ consists of the two one-dimensional circuits $\bc_2$ and $\bc_3$.
+The point $\al_3 = (1,1)$ is not contained in $\Gamma_f$.
 In this case, there are no obstructions to adding $\al_3$ to the sonc-support.
 Hence, we obtain a codimension one piece of the boundary.
 The regular subdivision has three full-dimensional cells, of which only two contains simplicial circuits.
 The separating hyperplane has tangent $\bu = (2, -1)$.